aGotelli/Projet1/README.md

 # <a name="S-World"></a>World

   The aim of this header file is to separate the definition of the world from the other parts of the simulation.
-In fact, as it is used in different files, it is more useful to have it declared in a specific header file to include where needed.
+In fact, as it is used in different files, it is more convenient to have it declared in a specific header file to include where needed.
 The world is characterized by the distance between horizontal lines (xSpacing), the distance between vertical lines (ySpacing) and the line thickness.